Introduction

 • Inherits from CredibleTest and Test which provides testing utilities

-• CredibleTest provides the cl cheatcode interface for testing PCL assertions
+• CredibleTest provides the cl cheatcode interface for testing assertions

 • Test is the standard Forge test base contract